 In conclusion, I can surely say that we must never lose the center, the inspiration and the moving force of education – our teachers.
 Ideally, they are our mentors, leaders and guides.
 Teaching is not simply about giving information and checking assignments, it is about explaining, motivating and encouraging.
 It doesn't mean that there is no place for technology in the classroom.
 Undoubtedly, there is.
 Let's just not forget that it should be rational.
 The ability to destroy monsters in computer games or record and upload a video is not the same as being able to apply new technologies in terms of teaching.
 A teacher is someone who sees the whole picture: how and what software to apply for a particular objective.

 Thus, technology is due to replace some of the functions and duties that teachers have now.
 Also, it is crucial for them to stay updated with modern trends and equip themselves with the latest technology.

 A teacher of the XXI century is simply unimaginable without educational software in the classroom.
 Technology has an immense power to upgrade today's educational system.
 I can't but agree with Walter Isaacson who admitted the potential for "a partnership between humans and machines, a symbiosis where each side does what it does best."

 "Machines augment rather than replicate and replace human intelligence.
 We humanists should root for the triumph of this human-machine partnership strategy, because it preserves the importance of the connection between the humanities and the sciences."

 ~ Walter Isaacson

 So, if you ask me whether teachers will be substituted, I will surely say that they will… they WILL be replaced by those who USE technology.
 If you want to be in the know, it's high time for you to start using it.
-So if you feel the need for a great team of developers who are ready to realize your ideas, we will be more than happy to help you!
+So if you feel the need for eLearning Software Development we can give you a greate team of developers who are ready to realize your ideas, we will be more than happy to help you!